crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/configuration.md

  - [AppSec rules](/appsec/rules_syntax.md) allow you to write a signature to detect and/or block malevolent requests.
 [You can find more information about the syntax here](/appsec/rules_syntax.md)
  - [acquisition configuration](/data_sources/appsec.md) indicates which port is the AppSec Component listening on, and which AppSec configuration it will use.
- - AppSec configuration tells which rules are loaded in inband (blocking) and out-of-band (non-blocking) phases. [it as well allows you to tweak the behavior of the component via the powerful expr bindings](/appsec/rules_syntax.md)
+ - AppSec configuration tells which rules are loaded in in-band (blocking) and out-of-band (non-blocking) phases. [it as well allows you to tweak the behavior of the component via the powerful expr bindings](/appsec/rules_syntax.md)